scottfrederick/springdoclet/README.markdown

 This message will be shown for all annotations found in the Java source but not found on the classpath.
 It can be ignored for all non-Spring annotations.

 This doclet is implemented in the Groovy programming language.
-Javadoc will also need the Groovy runtime in its classpath to execute the SpringDoclet.
+Javadoc will also need the Groovy runtime (e.g. groovy-1.7.2.jar) in its classpath to execute the SpringDoclet.

 ### SpringDoclet with Maven